DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 For organizations with large data volumes, multiple concurrent users, and strict uptime requirements, these are meaningful advantages.

 The price for that convenience: Snowflake compute is billed per credit, and credits add up quickly.
 A small warehouse running business hours only can easily cost $1,500–$3,000/month.
-A medium-sized deployment with a data science team, a BI team, and automated pipelines can reach $8,000–$15,000/month — before you factor in storage.
+A medium-sized deployment with a data science team, a BI team, and automated pipelines can reach $8,000–$15,000/month — before storage.

-DuckDB is an in-process analytical database engine — think SQLite for analytics.
+DuckDB is an in-process analytical database engine — think SQLite, but for analytics.
 It runs on a laptop, a server, or inside a cloud function.
-It’s fast, it speaks SQL, it reads Parquet files natively, and it’s completely free.
+It’s fast, it speaks standard SQL, it reads Parquet files natively, and it’s completely free.
+The 1.0 release in 2024 marked API stability — it’s no longer experimental.

-Parquet is a columnar file format that compresses very well and is readable by virtually every data tool in existence (Spark, Pandas, Arrow, dbt, Tableau, etc.).
+Parquet is a columnar file format that compresses efficiently and is readable by virtually every data tool in existence (Spark, Pandas, Arrow, dbt, Tableau, Power BI, etc.).

 Together, they form a stack that looks like this: